Open-Back vs Closed-Back Headphones for the Studio

 Open-back: best for mixing

 Open-back headphones let air (and sound) pass through the ear cups, producing a more natural, spacious soundstage that’s less fatiguing for long mixing sessions.
 The trade-off: they leak badly, so they’re useless near a live mic and offer no isolation.
+If your room is quiet enough to use them, the best open-back headphones for mixing are a real upgrade for judging balance.

 Which should you choose?